gpp-games/MIXAMO-GODOT/README.md

 # *How to use:*
-0. You might want to replace spaces in the filenames (optional)
+0. You might want to replace spaces in the filenames (optional) If you downloaded a Mixamo-Animation-Pack move the .fbx with the Model/Skin to a different location! (important)
 1. To see printed warnings/errors logs, open Blender in Terminal
 2. Open a new file in blender and save it in the directory, with the files you downloaded from Mixamo.
 Working-Directory.